-If you want to know how to soundproof a door there are some important considerations you need to think about.
+If you want to have a soundproof door there are some important considerations you need to think about.
 A door like a window can be a portal for noise or unwanted sound to enter our room.
 Acoustic doors have to perform a dual function.
 They must provide a barrier between the inside of the room and the outside noise levels.
 They also must keep sound energy generated from within the room from leaving the room and entering other adjacent rooms.
 They must do this on a temporary basis because they must open and close to allow for individual access into and out of the room.
 As they open and close continually, they must seal correctly, so that no gap exists between the door edges and especially the door bottom.
 Let’s look at how to soundproof a door.

-Our door through its use of barrier technology must have mass.
+Our soundproof door is barrier technology.
+Barrier technology must have mass.
 Multiple layers of materials arranged in vibration-reducing manners are the goal.
 The type of material, the way the materials are assembled and how much of a certain material to use is based upon frequency and amplitude.
 Multiple density fiberboard (MDF) is a good material that provides us with the mass we need to begin our door construction.
 Remember from past discussions, that not only do we need mass in our material selection but we need to have different materials with different densities, so we can slow down vibrations coming through our door.
 Vibrations will lose energy if they have to struggle through different material types with different densities.
-If we use MDF, we can mate it with a plywood.
+If we use MDF, we can mate it with plywood.
 Plywood has numerous layers that are fitted together into a single piece of material.
 Now we have two different materials that provide us with the appropriate densities.
 This is an example of how to arrange different materials with different densities.

 Proper Assembly Required

 We need to take our MDF and plywood and then assemble these two materials in a manner that reduces vibrations.
 Sound produces and is produced by vibrations.
 When electromechanical sound from our loudspeakers is produced and strikes our door surface, it is turned into vibrational energy.
 This mechanical vibrational energy sets the surface it strikes into motion.
-When it strikes our door, our door must be made in a manner that allows for this to occur, but reduces the vibrations through the way it is assembled.
+When it strikes our door, our door must be made in a manner that allows for this to occur but reduces the vibrations through the way it is assembled.
 To reduce these vibrations, we use a process termed constrained layer mass damping to sandwich our chosen materials together.
 To understand this principle, think of a truck off-ramp on a freeway in the mountains.
 If a truck loses its brakes going down a steep grade in the mountains, there are ramps to pull off the road and drive up the ramp.
 The ramp is at a 45-degree angle uphill.
 The goal with the ramp is to drain energy from the truck with no brakes.
 The goal is to slow its forward momentum and get the massive vehicle stopped before it strikes the water or sand piles at the end of the ramp.

 Constrained Layer Mass Damping